 family fun activities

 There are several family fun activities for your family do, including the carnival, Tulip Princess tea party, Kinderplaats (where you can go and learn about Dutch culture and history).
 Don’t forget the fireworks on the last night of the festival!
 Take a tour of the windmill on Windmill Island is a great experience too.
 There is a beautiful working carousel for the family to ride.

-know before you go – Tulip Time Festival tips
+What to Know before You Go – Tulip Time Festival Tips

-- visit tuliptime.com for a map and events happening
+- visit Tulip time for a map and events happening

 - you can take the Orange Express for free to Windmill Island Gardens